National FongShan Senior Commercial & Industrial Vocational School

-National Fongshan Senior Commercial & Industrial Vocational School (FSVS) is a National vocational high school with departments ranging from machine, design to business management.
+National Fongshan Senior Commercial & Industrial Vocational School (FSVS) is a vocational high school in Taiwan with departments ranging from machine, design to business management.
 It also opens PE departments and comprehensive vocational department.
 There are currently eight departments that make up sixty five classes in the day time and twelve others in the night time, both sum up nearly 3000 registered students.